- Residential Life

 For students considering a medical leave, please note the following information:

 1. You must meet with or contact your Academic Dean to discuss/initiate the Medical Leave process.
-It is preferable, it you are on campus, to meet with Student Health Services and/or Student Counseling Services as well.
+It is preferable, if you are on campus, to meet with Student Health Services and/or Student Counseling Services as well.
 Medical Leave will be granted after consultation with the Academic Dean, Dean of Student Life, and the Director of Student Health Services and/or Director of Student Counseling Services.

-2. A medical leave does not sever your connection with the college.
-When a medical situation is resolved, you will be able to return to the college.
+2. A medical leave does not sever your connection with the College.
+When a medical situation is resolved, you will be able to return to the College.

 3. You will be eligible to pre-register for classes from home at the same time as on-campus students are pre-registering.
 You will also be able to participate in the housing lottery or to apply for housing along with other returning students.
 In order to pre-register and participate in the housing lottery, you must signify your intent to return before the end of the spring semester pre-registration period if you are planning to return for fall semester or by the end of the fall pre-registration period if you are planning to return for the spring semester.
 Note that if you do not signify your intent to return by the required date, you will need to register for classes during the add/delete period after the semester begins.
 The pre-registration and housing lottery process are intended to ensure that students on medical leave will not be at a disadvantage when they return and are separate from re-entry approval, which must be obtained before re-entry into college.